 I will share some of what I have learned here:

 First and foremost, complete and absolute powerless and dependence on Allah SWT is the foundation of recovery.

 The second we forget our true reality as slaves of Allah SWT and consider ourselves to be self-sufficient, we will once again become slaves to our desires and weaknesses.

-Ustadh Zeyad outlines this beautifully in the Breaking Free Program’s modules and there are many threads in the Purify Your Gaze Community forums which address this topic.
+Ustadh Zeyad outlines this beautifully in the Purify Your Gaze Program’s modules and there are many threads in the Purify Your Gaze Community forums which address this topic.

 For myself personally, I felt an immense shift when I began talking to Allah SWT regularly.
 By talking, I mean conversing with Him.

 This seemed scary at first.
 How could I talk to my Lord, the Creator of the universe as if I’m talking to a friend over a cup of green tea?!
 It seemed crazy and even blasphemous.

 It started one day earlier this year when I was deciding whether or not to leave my Masters Program.
 I knew I wanted to, and eventually did, but it was a very difficult decision for a number of reasons.

 “For myself personally, I felt an immense shift when I began talking to Allah SWT regularly.
 By talking, I mean conversing with Him.”